henningninneh/site/content/authors/admin/_index.md

-I'm a political scientist at the [Centre for European Integration Research](https://eif.univie.ac.at/) of the Department for Political Science at the University of Vienna.
+I'm a political scientist at the [Centre for European Integration Research](https://eif.univie.ac.at/) of the Department of Political Science at the University of Vienna.
 At present, my research deals mainly with the judges at the Court of Justice of the European Union, more specifically with their appointment and judicial preferences.
-To study this topic, I am setting up an expert survey based on generous funding by the Austrian National Science Fund, FWF.
+To study this topic, I am setting up an expert survey based on generous funding by the Austrian Science Fund, FWF.

 More generally, I am interested in issues related to policy-making within European multi-level governance.
 Next to judicial politics, my